dougeby/IntuneDocs/intune/windows-bulk-enroll.md

 ### Bulk enrollment with Wi-Fi

 Bulk enrolled devices are unable to use to user-targeted certificates and Wi-Fi deployment.
-If you are using certificates to manage your devices' Wi-Fi, use *some other enrollment method*.
+You'll need to use [device-level certificates](certificates-configure.md) to manage these connections.

 ### Conditional access
 Conditional access is not available for Windows devices enrolled using bulk enrollment.